- Published on

 The more confident the machine looks

-Talk to anyone who has spent more than a year reviewing flagged content for a large platform and you will hear a version of the same complaint.
-The model that suggests labels gets steadily better, the reviewers who oversee it get steadily worse, and by the second quarter of the year throughput has improved while the catch rate on subtle errors has fallen off a cliff that nobody can quite date.
+Talk to anyone who has spent more than a year reviewing flagged content for a large platform and you will hear the same complaint.
+The model that suggests labels gets steadily better.
+Reviewers who oversee it get steadily worse.
+By the second quarter of the year throughput has improved while the catch rate on subtle errors has fallen off a cliff.
 This is not a training problem and it is not a motivation problem.
-Put any competent person in front of a mostly-correct automated suggestion and you reproduce the curve, more or less, regardless of what they happen to be reviewing.
+Put any competent person in front of a mostly-correct automated suggestion and you reproduce the curve regardless of what they are reviewing.

 The version of the argument that I keep coming back to, though, is Lisanne Bainbridge's.
 Her 1983 paper, Ironies of Automation, is six pages long and remains embarassingly current forty years on.
 The setup: in any plant where a control system is being introduced, the easy cases get automated first, because they are the easy cases.
 What this leaves the human operator with is two classes of work that used to be intermixed and are now separated.
 The mostly-correct automated process needs monitoring, and the residual hard cases need handling on the rare occasions they arise.
 Both of these are now harder than they were before automation arrived, in slightly different ways.